jiayunz/GitHub_Crawler/README.md

 ## Installation

-We have tested our crawler on CentOS 7.3.
-Please make sure that you have installed Python2.7 and Requests (`pip install requests`).
+We have tested our crawler on macOS High Sierra 10.13.1.
+Please make sure that you have installed Python 3.6.7 and Requests (`pip install requests`).

 ## Usage